 The curriculum sets the basis of any academic institution, without it, the institution would be a lost cause.
 As the syllabus would be commonly applied to the affiliated institutes across the state of Gujarat, we have concrete objectives of the system to apply.
-We have a defined set of aims and objectives for the syllabus that we have planned for our students Such as more experimental, Holistic, Learner oriented Education.
-That's how we aim to move toward a better academic future for our nation with emotional and cultural integration and inclusiveness.
+We have a defined set of aims and objectives for the syllabus that we have planned for our students.
+That's how we aim to move toward a better academic future for our nation.

 It is a matter of great privilege and happiness writing to confirm the unveil of the latest curriculum of one and only university in the state of Gujarat dedicated to teacher education, Indian Institute of Teacher Education, Gandhinagar.
 We are glad to acknowledge that the latest curriculum has taken due care of the objectives and goals as set by NCFTE 2009 and guiding principles of NEP 2020.
+I also take the opportunity of appreciating the efforts put in by the teaching faculty of Centre of Education, IITE, Gandhinagar, Members of Board of Studies and Members of Acedemic Council for bringing a concrete neo-curriculum to the effect and application.